Extending Lattice linearity for Self-Stabilizing Algorithms: Lattice Linear Characteristics of

 \end{proof}

-\subsection{Eventual Lattice Linearity of \Cref{algorithm:rules-ds-lattice-linear}}
+\subsection{Eventual Lattice Linearity of \Cref{algorithm:rules-ds}}

-\Cref{lemma:ds-lattice-linear} showed that \Cref{algorithm:rules-ds-lattice-linear}.1 is lattice linear.
-In this subsection, we make additional observations about \Cref{algorithm:rules-ds-lattice-linear} to generalize the notion of lattice linearity to eventually lattice linear algorithms.
-We have the following observations. \begin{enumerate} \item From \Cref{lemma:d-not-ds}, starting from any state, \Cref{algorithm:rules-ds-lattice-linear}.2 will reach a feasible state even if a node reads old information about the neighbors.
-This is due to the fact that \Cref{algorithm:rules-ds-lattice-linear}.2 only adds nodes to $\mathcal{D}$. \item From \Cref{lemma:ds-lattice-linear}, if we start $G$ in a feasible state where no node has incorrect information about the neighbors in the initial state then \Cref{algorithm:rules-ds-lattice-linear}.1 reaches a minimal dominating set.
-Note that this claim remains valid even if the nodes execute actions of \Cref{algorithm:rules-ds-lattice-linear}.1 with old information about the neighbors as long as the initial information they use is correct.

-\item Now, we observe that \Cref{algorithm:rules-ds-lattice-linear}.1 and \Cref{algorithm:rules-ds-lattice-linear}.2 have very limited interference with each other, and so an arbitrary graph $G$ will reach an optimal state even if nodes are using old information.
+\Cref{lemma:ds} showed that \Cref{algorithm:rules-ds}.1 is lattice linear.
+In this subsection, we make additional observations about \Cref{algorithm:rules-ds} to generalize the notion of lattice linearity to eventually lattice linear algorithms.
+We have the following observations. \begin{enumerate} \item From \Cref{lemma:d-not-ds}, starting from any state, \Cref{algorithm:rules-ds}.2 will reach a feasible state even if a node reads old information about the neighbors.
+This is due to the fact that \Cref{algorithm:rules-ds}.2 only adds nodes to $\mathcal{D}$. \item From \Cref{lemma:ds}, if we start $G$ in a feasible state where no node has incorrect information about the neighbors in the initial state then \Cref{algorithm:rules-ds}.1 reaches a minimal dominating set.
+Note that this claim remains valid even if the nodes execute actions of \Cref{algorithm:rules-ds}.1 with old information about the neighbors as long as the initial information they use is correct. \item Now, we observe that \Cref{algorithm:rules-ds}.1 and \Cref{algorithm:rules-ds}.2 have very limited interference with each other, and so an arbitrary graph $G$ will reach an optimal state even if nodes are using old information.
 In this case, observe that any node $i$ can execute the action of the first guard incorrectly at most once.
-After going $OUT$ incorrectly, when it reads the correct information about other nodes, then it will execute the guard of the second action and change its state to $IN$, after which, it can go out only if it evaluates that \textsc{Forbidden}($i$) is true.
+After going $OUT$ incorrectly, when it reads the correct information about other nodes, then it will execute the guard of the second action and change its state to $IN$, after which, it can go out only if it evaluates that \textsc{Forbidden}($i$) is true. \end{enumerate}